Frequent Questions about Biosolids

 - 11) Are there regulations for the land application of biosolids?

 The federal biosolids rule is contained in 40 CFR Part 503.
 Biosolids that are to be land applied must meet these strict regulations and quality standards.
 The Part 503 rule governing the use and disposal of biosolids contain numerical limits, for metals in biosolids, pathogen reduction standards, site restriction, crop harvesting restrictions and monitoring, record keeping and reporting requirements for land applied biosolids as well as similar requirements for biosolids that are surface disposed or incinerated.
-Most recently, standards have been proposed to include requirements in the Part 503 Rule that limit the concentration of dioxin and dioxin like compounds in biosolids to ensure safe land application.

 - 12) Where can I find out more about the regulations?

-The biosolids rule is described in the EPA publication, A Plain English Guide to the EPA Part 503 Biosolids Rule.
+The biosolids rule is described in EPA publication, A Plain English Guide to the EPA Part 503 Biosolids Rule.
 This guide states and interprets the Part 503 rule for the general reader.
 This guide is also available in hard copy.
 In addition to the Plain English Guide, EPA has prepared A Guide to the Biosolids Risk Assessments for the EPA Part 503 Rule which shows the many steps followed to develop the scientifically defensible, safe set of rules (also available from EPA in hard copy.)

 - 13) How are biosolids used for agriculture?